Why is My Pig Losing Hair? Identify, Diagnose, Treat Causes

 The treatment you will use is the same one for Mites.
 You can administer Ivermectin in two ways: orally and injectables.
 You can mix it in their main food or mix it with a treat they can’t resist.
 I use a canned pumpkin with just a half cup of milk.
 My pigs eat it so fast that they don’t realize any difference.

-4. Fleas and Hair Loss
+Fleas Result in Pig Hair Loss

 Your pigs can get fleas, which can also transfer to you if there is an infestation.
 Fleas don’t bother adult pigs too often because their skin is thick.
 Piglets are the most at risk.
 That’s because they haven’t developed their thick skin yet and will start to scratch and possibly lose their hair from excess scratching.